ScotGovAnalysis/shinyadmin/README.md

 3. You must have access to the `AdministrationShinyapps` ADM database used to store the data.

-4. You must have access to the Microsoft Form used to collect contact data.
+4. You must have access to the Microsoft Form used to collect contact data, and the Excel spreadsheet where responses are stored.

 5. You must have the `shinyadmin` package installed.
 To do this in RStudio, navigate to the 'Build' tab (usually in top-right pane) and click 'Install'.